 At Elevate, we are working hard to understand how we have perpetuated systems of oppression and adopt the tools necessary to learn and change.
 We are committed to building a culture of anti-racism and dialogue among colleagues.

 We have work to do as an organization and as people.
-We invite you to be leaders in solution-oriented approaches that not only acknowledge the crimes against Black, Brown, and Indigenous communities and communities with lower incomes, but to work to dismantle systems of oppression that cause health, wealth, education, quality of life and other detrimental outcomes for these communities.
+We invite you to be leaders in solution-oriented approaches that not only acknowledge the crimes against Black, Latino, and Indigenous communities and communities with lower incomes, but to work to dismantle systems of oppression that cause health, wealth, education, quality of life and other detrimental outcomes for these communities.
 This is how we can together show compassion and equity and justice towards each other and the planet.

 Join our email list for news and updates.